sjayendran/FullStackEngineerChallenge/README.md

-# Full Stack Developer Challenge
+# Solution for Full Stack Developer Challenge
-This is an interview challengs.
-Please feel free to fork.
-Pull Requests will be ignored.

-## Requirements
+## Assumptions
 Design a web application that allows employees to submit feedback toward each other's performance review.

 *Partial solutions are acceptable.*  It is not necessary to submit a complete solution that implements every requirement.